aee11/triphop/README.md

 On the landing page the user specifies the starting location and the starting date.
 ![skref2](http://i.imgur.com/amcvYOj.png)

-After specifying the starting location and pressing 'Search', the user is taken to a map where he can see his starting location.
+After specifying the starting location and pressing **Search**, the user is taken to a map where he can see his starting location.
 ![skref3](http://i.imgur.com/rbuKYuc.png)

 Here the user can choose the locations he wants to visit and for how many days he would like to stay at each location.
 ![skref4](http://i.imgur.com/KV23kMl.png)

-When the user is done entering in locations he presses 'Create trip' and is shown the cheapest route graphicly on the screen along with the total price of the trip.
+When the user is done entering in locations he presses **Create trip** and is shown the cheapest route graphicly on the screen along with the total price of the trip.
 ![skref5](http://i.imgur.com/yDbRkG5.png)

 After creating a trip the user can click individual locations on the map to view information about that particular stop.